spgarcica/rNets/sphinx/source/examples/published_article/regiospecific_CO2.rst

      -CycOct.owl
      -RNets_KG_Parser.py

-Here the :code:`owl` file is a file containing the information of the knowledge graph, typically used in non-relational databases for knowledge graphs.
-Specifically, it was generated using
-`ontorxn_tools <https://gitlab.com/dgarayr/ontorxn_tools>`__ .
-The file
-:code:`RNets_KG_Parser.py` allows the translation of the :code:`owl` file to the input files of :code:`rNets`.
+Here the :code:`owl` file contains a knowledge graph (non-relational database) craterd through the Python library `ontorxn_tools <https://gitlab.com/dgarayr/ontorxn_tools>`__, employing the `OntoRXN <https://gitlab.com/dgarayr/ontorxn>`__ ontology as the data organization scheme.
+From there, the file :code:`RNets_KG_Parser.py` allows the translation of the :code:`owl` file to the input files of :code:`rNets`.